Teradata/stacki-wiki/Extend-Your-Scripts.md

 </post>
 ```

-% But if I need to make it executable I'll set the permissions:
+But if you need to make it executable, you can set the permissions:

 ```
 <post>
 <file name="/full/path/of/file.conf" perms="0755">